4-1000 Home Brew Amp Grounded Grid AB2

 This power supply uses a power transformer that has four taps to set the output voltage.

-The supply voltage is 4400 volts no load and drops to 4000 volts key down.
-With 100 watts of drive from the exciter the amp can easily produce 1500 watts out on all bands.
+The supply voltage is 4500 volts no load and drops to 4000 volts key down.
+With 100 watts of drive from the exciter the amp can produce about 1500 watts out on all bands.
 A step start relay will close after 2 seconds.

 All high voltage power supplies that I have ever made use the same type plugs for interconnecting the power supply to the amplifier and are interchangeable from one amp to another.
 This makes it nice if a power supply would ever fail.
 Not that one has ever failed, but I thought it was a good idea.